 https://www.abc.net.au/news/2025-06-21/australia-winter-cold-insulation-freezing/105421176

-Lol, try living in Canberra or down the Snowy Mountains, that’s cold 😂😂❄️☃️ I woke up to minus 7.8 this morning and still waiting for the dreaded minus 8 still to come.
-We used to have gas ducted heating in our house until the ACT government made it so expensive to use because of the BS climate change they also stopped people having combustible fires to heat their homes too.
+Lol, try living in Canberra or down the Snowy Mountains, that’s cold ππ❄️☃️ I woke up to minus 7.8 this morning and still waiting for the dreaded minus 8 still to come.
+We used to have gas ducted heating in our house until the ACT government made it so expensive to use because of the BS climate change.
+They also stopped people having combustible fires to heat their homes too.
 Electricity prices have skyrocketed too.
-So heating your house in Canberra is very expensive now, many people have switched to using solar panels for energy efficiency but at night time you don’t get free electricity and you need to warm your house o you will freeze.
+So heating your house in Canberra is very expensive now, many people have switched to using solar panels for energy efficiency but at night time you don’t get free electricity and you need to warm your house or you will freeze.
 Damned if you do and damned if you don’t.

 The writer of this article is a twat because fossil fuels will never run out that is utter BS.
 It is impossible for this planet to run out of fossil fuels or water either for that matter and everything in the universe goes in cycles that can be scientifically proven as well astrologically proven.
 And it’s the Dutch that wear clogs not Scandinavians, sheesh.